kaeff/browse-together/README.md

 1) Behavior of TogetherJS on different pages
 1) Content security policy

+    Issue: TogetherJS loads more files (e.g. stylesheet) from its server.
+This might be circumvented by setting the `baseUrl` parameter in its config.

 1) TogetherJS quirks and incompatibilities on certain pages

 ### Observed TogetherJS quirks and incompatibilities